Pre-configuring a Yandex StoreDoc cluster connection

 To connect to a cluster, security groups must include rules allowing traffic from certain ports, IP addresses, or from other security groups.

-Configure all the cluster security groups to allow incoming traffic from any IP address on port 27018 for an unsharded cluster or on port 27017 for a sharded one.
-To do this, create the following rule for inbound traffic:
+Configure all cluster security groups to allow inbound traffic from any IP address on port 27018 for an unsharded cluster, or on port 27017 for a sharded cluster.
+To do this, create the following ingress rule:

 - Port range: